 For diagnosis, Dengue Triad is also important i.e. presence of fever, rash and headache/other pains.

 - It is important to maintain hydration so drink plenty of fluids and take plenty of water.

-- Avoid the use of medicines like aspirin, brufen, combiflam (non steroidal anti inflammatory drugs) available over the counter to control fever as they increase the risk of hemorrhage.
-Use the safer options like paracetamol and crocin especially in children as they can be at a risk of developing febrile convulsion due to high fever.
-Homoeopathic antipyretics come with an added advantage of causing no haemorrhage.
+- Avoid the use of medicines like aspirin, brufen, combiflam (non-steroidal anti-inflammatory drugs) available over the counter to control fever as they increase the risk of hemorrhage.
+Use safer options like paracetamol and crocin especially in children as they can be at a risk of developing febrile convulsion due to high fever.
+Homoeopathic antipyretics come with an added advantage of causing no hemorrhage.

 - Infected humans are the main carriers and multipliers of the virus.
 They serve as a source for uninfected mosquitoes.
 The virus circulates in the blood of infected humans for 2-7 days at approximately the same time that they have fever.
 Aedes mosquito may acquire the virus when they feed on an individual during this period and thus spread the infection.
 So mosquito nets and repellents should be used to prevent further mosquito bites.

-- Patient should always be under medical supervision.
+- The patient should always be under medical supervision.

 Prevention – What all you need to know

 Dengue fever and Dengue Haemorrhagic fever are the most common mosquito-borne viral disease in the world.
 Infection with one type usually gives lifelong immunity to that type but only short term immunity to other serotypes.
 Subsequent infection with different types increases the risk of severe complications.
 But it’s a totally preventable disease.

 - Only the female mosquito feeds on blood.
 This is because they need the protein found in blood to produce eggs.
 Male mosquitoes feed only on plant nectar.

 - The female Aedes searches for suitable places to lay their eggs (artificially accumulated freshwater).